 Apache vs Nginx is a well-deserved topic.
-If you are confused about which server is the better solution for you, let’s find out the answer in this article.
+However, if you are confused about which server is the better solution, let’s find out the answer in this article.

 Apache: A Feature-Rich Web Server

-Another essential feature of Apache’s architecture are filters, which allow modules to interact with the content created by other modules.
-This interaction includes encryption, virus scans, and compression of both static and dynamic content.
+Another essential feature of Apache’s architecture is “Filters,” which allows modules to interact with the content created by other modules.
+This interaction includes encryption, virus scans, and static and dynamic content compression.

-Apache is often chosen by administrators for its flexibility, power, and widespread support.
+So, administrators often choose Apache for its flexibility, power, and widespread support.

 Nginx: Designed for Performance and Scalability

-NGINX is an high-performance asynchronous web server.
+NGINX is a high-performance asynchronous web server.
 It uses event-driven architecture to handle massive amounts of connections.
-It is more popular than Apache Web Server now, due to various reasons we will see in this article.
+It is now more popular than Apache Web Server for various reasons, which we will discuss in this article.

-Nginx is often selected by administrators for its resource efficiency and responsiveness under load.
+Administrators often select Nginx for its resource efficiency and responsiveness under load.

-In the case of Apache versus Nginx, there is a core difference between the architectures of both web servers on which they operate.
+In the case of Apache vs Nginx, there is a fundamental difference in the architectures of both web servers on which they operate.

-Above all, the major difference between Apache and Nginx is how they handle the client request.
+Above all, the significant difference between Apache and Nginx is how they handle the client request.
 Apache uses a process-driven approach and creates a new thread for each request.
-Whereas NGINX uses an event-driven architecture to handle multiple requests within one thread.
+In contrast, Nginx uses an event-driven architecture to handle multiple requests within one thread.

 Performance: Static / Dynamic Content

-The performance of a web server is mostly judged by two parameters, i.e., its capability of handling static as well as dynamic content.
+The performance of a web server is mostly judged by two parameters, i.e., its capability to handle static and dynamic content.

-For displaying dynamic content, the test results revealed that Apache versus Nginx performance for both were exactly the same.
+For displaying dynamic content, the test results revealed that Apache vs Nginx performance for both was exactly the same.

 Unlike Ngnix, Apache can process dynamic content by embedding a processor of a language like PHP into each of its worker instances.
-This allows it to execute dynamic content within the web server itself without having to rely on external components.
+This allows it to execute dynamic content within the web server without relying on external components.

-The lack of this capability in Nginx web server, makes Apache more flexible in this regard.
+So, the lack of this capability in the Nginx web server makes Apache more flexible in this regard.